-Joists, Beam Bottoms - 70%, but not less than 2800 psi Slabs - 70%, but not less than 2800 psi
+Joists, Beam Bottoms Slabs

-F. Placing Re-shores and Backshores:

-- 1. All shoring operations shall be carried out in accordance with a planned sequence as determined by the Contractor's shoring engineer. - 2.
-Shoring operations shall be performed so that at no time will areas of new construction be required to support combined dead and construction loads in excess of the available strength as determined by the design loads (as specified in the General Notes) and the developed concrete strength (as determined by field cured cylinders) at the time of stripping and re-shoring or back-shoring. - 3.
-Shores (backshores or re-shores) shall not be removed until the structural member supported has sufficient strength to support all applied loads. - 4.
-For back-shoring operations, the forms shall be removed in such a manner that individual structural members are not allowed to deflect and carry load. - 5.
+- 70%, but not less than 2800 psi - 70%, but not less than 2800 psi - F. Placing Reshores and Backshores: - 1.
+All shoring operations shall be carried out in accordance with a planned sequence as determined by the Contractor's shoring engineer. - Shoring operations shall be performed so that at no time will areas of new construction be required to support combined dead and construction loads in excess of the available strength as determined by the design loads (as specified in the General Notes) and the developed concrete strength (as determined by field cured cylinders) at the time of stripping and reshoring or backshoring. - 3.
+Shores (backshores or reshores) shall not be removed until the structural member supported has sufficient strength to support all applied loads. - 4.
+For backshoring operations, the forms shall be removed in such a manner that individual structural members are not allowed to deflect and carry load. - 5.
 Reshoring operations require that the structural members be strong enough to safely support their own weight before stripping of formwork. - 6.
 For reshoring operations, no structural member shall be overstressed under its own dead weight plus the weight of the floors above and construction loads assigned to the structural member by a rational analysis that accounts for the relative stiffness of each floor with due consideration of concrete age and strength.
-While reshoring is underway, no construction loads shall be permitted on the new construction unless it can safely support the construction loads. - 7.
-Where possible, shores shall be located in the same position on each floor so that they will be continuous in their support from floor to floor. - G. Post Tension Construction: Formwork supporting post-tensioned floor construction, including shores, re-shores and backshores shall be designed to support any additional loads produced by the stressing operation.
+While reshoring is underway, no construction loads shall be permitted on the new construction unless it can safely support the construction loads.